pmffromspace/go-avbot/README.md

 ## Security

-We verify our image automaticly by clair.
+We verify our image automatically by clair.
 If you want to see the current security status, please have a look in travis-ci.

 ## What is go-avbot